dhet/masters-thesis/README.md

 # Enabling Ubiquitous Publish-Subscribe Communication in Cyber-Physical Systems
 A master's thesis composed by David Hettler.

-Handed in at Ludwid-Maximilian University of Munich on the 20th of May 2018.
+Handed in at Ludwig-Maximilian University of Munich on the 20th of May 2018.

 [Download as PDF](final/thesis-digital.pdf)